GiovaniMenegat/clock-app/README.md

 # clock-app
-A Clock App to practice TDD concepts in ReactJS
+A Clock App to practice tests concepts in ReactJS

 ## The project
 This project was idealized by Frontend Mentor.
 [Link to Frontend Mentor project](https://www.frontendmentor.io/challenges/clock-app-LMFaxFwrM).